mattyschell/poletopcerberus/README.md

 ### Description

-In late 2018 the legacy poletop application appeared to exhibit inexplicable and very troubling buggy behavior.
-Usually from the user perspective this meant something like creating a new reservation and having the entered reservation details being applied to an existing, unrelated reservation.
+In late 2018 a legacy application appeared to exhibit unexpected behavior.
+From the perspective of a casual user this behavior looked like new reservations or existing reservations were changing state or exchanging details with an unrelated reservation.

+We don't know what is causing this behavior, whether application, environment, or user error.

-The goal of the code in this repo is to, as pro-actively as possible, capture such misbehavior as it happens and report the infractions to the poletop support team (if one still exists).
+The goal of the code in this repo is to, as pro-actively as possible, capture such misbehavior as it happens and report the infractions to the business owner and support team (if one exists).

+This repository contains no real data from production or identifiers of actual data.
+All data in the testing scripts is completely phony, as are authentication info in the examples below.

 ### Dependencies

-* python
+* python (tested on 2.7)
 * sqlplus and Oracle client
-* access to source poletop reservation data (best not to log in directly to prod)
+* access to source application data (best practice: a read-only account)
-* target oracle schema (different database is fine) for writing reservation data and running tests
+* target oracle schema (different database is good) for stashing data and running tests

 ### Test

 `python test_poletopcerberus.py <testingschema> <testingschemapassword> <testingdatabase>`